 NOTE: – Find out how Epsom Salts increase the potential for Tomato Blossom End Rot.

 Learn more about tomato plant disease, the condition called blossom end rot, and other problems with 21 Common Tomato Plant Problems and Diseases – How To Fix Them

 Of course, Epsom salts may also be used for other plants and not just tomatoes.
 More on Epsom Salt Garden “Cheats”!

 Read: Tomato Q & A Here

-Other crops that benefit from Epsom salt include: pepper plants, rose bushes, and the vegetable garden.
+Other crops that benefit from Epsom salt include: peppers, rose bushes that have brighter colored bloom, Epsom salt for cucumbers, and Epsom salt for garden or Epsom salt for vegetable garden.

 Understand that different plants have different care needs so you’ll have to do some research based on the crop you intend to grow.